Linightz/RMServer_Sensor_Test/README.md

 This script is designed to run on RHEL7.

 If sensor name contains spaces, use double quotes or it will be errors.

-This script is NOT designed for sensor test that will reboot the system.